gouthamstantri/SOC_DESIGN_AND_PLANNING/README.md

 ***DIGITAL VLSI SOC DESIGN AND PLANNING WORKSHOP***

 Hello, everyone!
-I'll be sharing what I have learned during a 2 weeks of workshop on Digital VLSI SOC design and planning using openLANE tool and sky-130nm PDK under the guidance of Kunal Ghosh, VLSI System Design(VSD) pvt.ltd.
+I'll be sharing what I have learned during a 2 weeks of workshop on Digital VLSI SOC design and planning using openLANE tool and sky-130nm PDK offered by VSD Pvt ltd.

 **Day 1 -Inception of open-source EDA, OpenLANE and sky130 PDK** Introduction to QFN-48 Package, chip, pads, core, die and IPs# SOC_DESIGN_AND_PLANNING